 Route, guide, service and tourist signs

-Destinations, routes and facilities to be used on route, guide, service and tourist signage must be supplied by Council’s transportation team.
+The location and requirements for destinations, routes and facilities to be used on route, guide, service and tourist signage will be advised by Council’s transportation team.
 Refer also to the ‘Traffic Control Devices Manual – Part 2’.

 School patrol signs

-Signs must be manufactured and installed in accordance with Transportation drawing: School patrol signs.
-Support posts must be white and installed in accordance with Landscapes drawing: Timber bollard post and chain
+Signs must be manufactured and installed in accordance with Transportation drawing: School patrol signs. n

 Kea crossing flag and pole

+KEA crossing design is to be in accordance with NZTA Traffic Note 29 – Revision 2.
 Kea crossing flags and poles are to be constructed and installed in accordance with Transportation drawing: Kea crossing flag and Transportation drawing: Kea crossing flag pole.

 Overhead gantries

-Overhead gantries must be individually designed in accordance with and must comply with the requirements of NZTA’s ‘Highway Structures Design Guide’.
+Overhead gantries must be individually designed in accordance with and must comply with the requirements of NZTA’s ‘Highway Structures Design Guide 2016’ and NZTA Bridge Manual ‘SP/M/022’.

-The design must include structural and environmental requirements and the provision of safe maintenance access to the structure, and must meet the following additional requirements:
+The design must include structural and environmental requirements, the provision of safe maintenance access to the structure, and must meet the following additional requirements: